-These bugs start the digestion of the carbs releasing gas that makes the dough rise and produce a variety of sour-tasting nutrients that give the loaf its amazing flavour; it is these acids that also slow the rate at which the glucose produced from the starch is absorbed into the blood stream.
+These bugs start the digestion of the carbs, releasing gas that makes the dough rise and produce a variety of sour-tasting nutrients that give the loaf its amazing flavour; it is those acids that also reduce the rate at which the glucose produced is absorbed into the blood stream.
 That means it has a low GI.
 Researchers give it a mouthful; postprandial glycemic response.

 However even this remains controversial.
 A group of Israeli researchers found that this is not necessarily the case.
 It is dependent on whether you are baking with true 100% wholemeal, the sourdough-culture used and whether you have a happy microbiome in your own tum; for this reason we also make and enjoy kefir regularly.

-Sourdough September discusses making your loaf the traditional way.
+Sourdough September discusses baking your loaf the traditional way.

 Researchers have found that even most of those suffering from a very severe form of gluten intolerance called Coeliac Sprue can enjoy sourdough bread that has had a very long fermentation time; at least 24-hours.

-Without sourdough, those suffering from gluten sensitivity are unable to enjoy the proven benefits of many whole grains; they get bloating and discomfort and even serious diarrhoea.
+Without sourdough, those suffering from gluten sensitivity are unable to enjoy the proven benefits of many whole grains; they get bloating, discomfort and even serious diarrhoea.

 Try baking some sourdough.
-Once you get started it is not difficult; it takes me literally five-minutes every morning.
+Once you get started it's not difficult; it takes me literally five-minutes every morning.